Corsair XENEON FLEX 45WQHD240 Monitor Review

 Yes

 The Corsair XENEON FLEX has a few extra features to improve the user experience.
-You can use its Picture-by-Picture and Picture-in-Picture modes with either two HDMI sources or a combination of sources connected to HDMI, DisplayPort, or USB-C. It also has a KVM switch that makes it easy to switch between sources and use the same keyboard and mouse connected to the monitor.
-To use this feature, you need to have the USB-C to USB-A cable connected from the bottom USB-C port on the monitor to your computer, and you can have one device connected via HDMI or DisplayPort and the other via USB-C using DisplayPort Alt Mode.
+You can use its Picture-by-Picture and Picture-in-Picture modes to view images from two sources on any of its inputs.
+It also has a KVM switch that makes it easy to switch between sources and use the same keyboard and mouse connected to the monitor.
 It works well, and even if switching inputs takes 2-3 seconds, there are no issues.

 Like any OLED, it has features to reduce the risk of burn-in.
-It has an Orbit setting that's supposed to shift the pixels to avoid image retention, and there's also an Image Retention Refresh setting that initiates a pixel refresh cycle.
-However, it doesn't have some settings some other OLEDs have, like auto logo dimming or a full image refresh cycle.
+It has an Orbit setting that's meant to shift the pixels to avoid image retention, and there's also an Image Retention Refresh setting that initiates a pixel refresh cycle.
+It's also advertised to come with a three-year warranty, but it's unclear if it specifically covers burn-in.
+As warranty varies between regions, it's best to contact Corsair directly if you have any questions.

 On-Screen Display (OSD)